sudeep065/array-data-algorthims/README.md

 Sum everything 3 except , the sum is =12.
 Sum everything 4 except , the sum is =11.
 Sum everything 5 except , the sum is =10.

+##4.
+Count how many candles are tallest in a given array which are repeated or duplicates.

+Sample Input
+3 2 1 3
+Sample Output
+2
+Explanation
+Candle heights are .
+The tallest candles are  units, and there are  of them.